How to configure OpenSearch ISM hot-warm-cold architecture

 path.data: /mnt/hdd/opensearch

-Restart nodes sequentially after applying changes.
-Verify attribute propagation before creating indices:
+Restart nodes sequentially after applying changes, then confirm the attribute propagated:

 Shell